Mimi's Organic Eats » Recipes » Brownies & Bars

 - Almond Joy Brownie: The combination of dark chocolate, coconut, and almonds makes this simple vegan brownie recipe taste just like an Almond Joy brownie!
 If you love Healthy Almond Joy Bars, you will love this homemade brownie version.

-- Naturally Vegan: This recipe for Vegan Toasted Coconut Brownies is naturally vegan.
+- Naturally Vegan: This recipe for Vegan Toasted Coconut Brownies is dairy-free and naturally vegan.
 That means, I didn't do anything special to make it vegan, it just is.
 Which makes for the best kind of recipes as your non-vegan friends will absolutely love this too!

 This vegan brownie recipe was a best seller at my bake shop and one that we made daily!
 Loved by everyone (vegan or not) these brownies are still a recipe I make often!